cScheiwi/drink-tracker/README.md

 - Dark- and white-theme switchable

 ## Screens

-- Welcome screen (personal data selection, )
+- Welcome screen (personal data selection)
-- Main screen (tracking system, history, button to add new drinks)
+- History screen (tracking system, history, button to add new drinks, button to reset data)
-- Add screen (add a new drink)
+- Create screen (add a new drink with a specific amount)

 ## Evaluation